finos/morphir-elm/docs/morphir-elm-commands-processing.md

 Here's a description of the processes involved with running the `morphir-elm gen` command <br />
 The execution process begins with the reading of the Morphir IR from the specified input path.
 Next, the morphir ir is stringified and passed into JSON.
 The resulting object is given to the generate function.
-This generate function which does three things <br />
+This `generate` function which does three things <br />
 1. Subscribes to the jsonDecodeError port <br />
-2. Subcribes to the generateResults port <br />
+2. Subscribes to the generateResults port <br />
 3. Sends the IR together with options to the Elm program (CLI.elm) via the generate port. <br />